StevieG47/Eclipse-boilerplate/readme.md

 Select root directory --> Browse

-Choose the *import* directory from cloned repository.
+Choose the *import* directory from cloned repository and hit Ok.
 This directory contains .project and .cproject files needed for Eclipse.
 Hit Finish.

 Files can be seen by going through the project tree.